 and also by its value on the imaginary axis,

 The proofs are available in the literature for the infinite volume case~\cite{Fidkowski:2003nf,Barrat:2025nvu} and can be straightforwardly adapted to the finite volume case.

-\paragraph{Clustering condition.} At finite volume, the clustering condition no longer holds.
-Additionally, the real-time correlator such as Wightman correlator is periodic in $t=i\tau$, therefore the limit $t\to\infty$ is not sufficient to fix the arc contributions.
-Fixing the constant arcs is a very interesting problem on its own and we leave this to future work.\footnote{For the sake of clarity, note that the arcs are unique up to a constant with respect to the position of the operator.
+\paragraph{Clustering condition.} At finite volume the clustering condition no longer holds.
+Additionally the real-time correlators (such as the Wightman correlator) is periodic in $t=i\tau$ and thus the limit $t\to\infty$ is not sufficient to fix the arc contributions.
+Fixing the arcs is a very interesting problem on its own and we leave this to future work.\footnote{For the sake of clarity, note that the arcs are unique up to a constant with respect to the position of the operator.
 This constant is however a function of the dimensionless radius $\beta/R$.}